I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

-We bought our inReach Explorer because we sometimes travel to places which are not covered by phone signals and it may take a few days to get out of a remote area to reach for help.
+We bought our inReach Explorer because we sometimes travel to places that are not covered by phone signals and it may take a few days to get out of a remote area to reach for help.

-Even so, you have to pay a monthly subscription fee I think it is just worth the money as safety is always our priority when we are heading into the backcountry.
+You have to pay a monthly subscription fee I think it is just worth the money as safety is always our priority when we are heading into the backcountry.

-However, Garmin also released the InReach Mini, which comes in a much smaller size but with less featuers than the Explorer+.
+However, Garmin also released the InReach Mini, which comes in a much smaller size but with fewer features than the Explorer+.
 However, most of the features can also be used when coupled with the Garmin Smartphone App.
 Personally, I found the InReach Mini the best solution since I probably hardly need it on the trail and would like to save space and weight on my trip as much as possible.

 Features DeLorme and Garmin inReach Explorer+ vs. SE+